Skyshader77/Lacryma-Hydra/chapter12.typ

 "I hope I am not disturbing anything," said Majorian in the Classical Tongue with a male voice.
-If Majorian would ever enter the annals of history, it would be through his melodious voice that could conquer any soul with both its range and its power.
+If Majorian would ever enter the annals of history, it would be through their melodious voice that could conquer any soul with both its range and its power.
 Through Claradore's patronage, Majorian became the capital's foremost singer, their performance attracting dignitaries, courtiers, merchants, nobles and children alike in the Palace Complex's amphitheater.